pranto113015/Amazing-Chips-Website/README.md

  Or you can do this way
   1. Download the project
-  2. unzip file
+  2. Unzip file
-  3. open with your IDE such as vs code
+  3. Open with your IDE such as vs code

+**🎯 Done!
+Your Website is now running locally 🚀**

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🙌 Acknowledgements

+- Developed as part of the **own learning**.
+- Inspired by food related project like amazing chips website.

 ## Contact
 If you have any questions or need further clarification, please feel free to reach out to me